HPInc/printos-box-api-samples/java/README.md

 The Box_Example.java class is the one that you will run.

-Before you can run the code, you need to provide the Key/Secret (Line 14/15).
+Before you can run the code, you need to provide the Key/Secret.
 The Box.java class has two baseUrls.
 Uncomment the one that your Key/Secret was created/provided in.

 The initial methods will create a folder, get available substrates and print out the amazon upload/fetch urls.
 The fetch and upload urls will be used to upload a local file to amazon which can then be uploaded to box.
 If you already have your file hosted yourself, you will not need to use this method.